 The threats to emotional identity are evident when these children face important life transactions, such as going to college.

 Attending college is not just an educational transition.
 This transition usually involves considerable changes in the structure of daily life, relationships, and education.
-A young adult’s own identity is formed through these changes, which shape their mental health and well-being.
-The family dynamic can profoundly affect their ability to cope with this identity change and develop a strong sense of self.
+A young adult from such families may have a hard time setting clear personal boundaries.

-Enmeshed children suffer from a lack of identity and are associated with more mental health symptom such as anxiety and depression.
+Enmeshed children suffer from a lack of independence and are associated with more mental illnesses such as anxiety and depression.
 They tend to have more feelings of distress and powerlessness, and less life satisfaction in their adult lives.

 How to heal from family enmeshment trauma

 The lack of healthy relationships in childhood can have long-lasting impacts on adult children.
 To heal from the traumatic experience, adult children first need to learn to establish healthy boundaries while maintaining flexible boundaries at the same time.

 Balanced levels of cohesion and flexibility can lead to healthy families, while unbalanced levels may lead to maladaptive family functioning.

 Getting professional help is the best way to deal with enmeshment trauma.
 Family therapy, such as Family Systems Therapy, may help reduce the levels of parental enmeshment and boundary issues in a dysfunctional family.
 Family counseling can assist the family in eliminating dysfunctional behavior and developing healthier relationships.